define-private-public/Masala/README.md

 Building & Running
 ------------------
 Change into the `src/` directory.
 Type `qmake` then `make` an wait a bit.
-To play a game, just run the `masala.bin` executable`.
+To play a game, just run the `masala.bin` executable.
 By default, it is setup to play a game called `ping`.

 This was developed on a Linux system.
 I was able to successfully build the